 - Tap the Web Login button and then select the green Mason Bb Login button that appears on the following screen.

 Activity StreamSee an up-to-the-minute list of important course activity including new content, announcements, and grades.
 The activity stream automatically prioritizes the items to help you focus on the tasks that you want to take care of right away.
 Your activity stream lets you know when new course content, assignments, and tests are available and when work is due.

 AssignmentsReceive notifications on your mobile device when new grades are posted or to remind you about upcoming and past due tests.
 Complete and submit assignments on the go by entering text on your mobile device or by uploading files from Dropbox, Google Drive, or OneDrive.
-Blackboard App even allows you to upload photos from your mobile device.
+Note: you will not receive a confirmation email when submitting an assignment through the app.

 TestsYou can take tests and submit assignments in the Blackboard app.
 Any test that includes compatible question types (Multiple Choice, True/False, Either/Or, Short Answer, or Essay) can be taken from within the Blackboard App interface.
 If a test contains question types that are not mobile compatible, you will directed to a browser view of the test.
 It's best to take these types of tests on a web browser instead of the app.

 When should I use a computer to access my course?

 While the app offers a native environment to

 access your course content, some features can be limited depending on